gramistella/yfinance-rs/README.md

 }
 ```

 > 💡 Need to force a specific reporting currency?
-Pass `Some(paft::core::domain::Currency::USD)` (or another currency) instead of `None` when calling the fundamentals/analysis helpers.
+Pass `Some(paft::money::Currency::USD)` (or another currency) instead of `None` when calling the fundamentals/analysis helpers.

 ### Options Trading